TobyX-Corp/RN-Hardware-Info/README.md

 ## For Android

 ### Installation
-- Add the following dependency to package.json:
-  `"rn-hardware-info": "TobyX-Corp/RN-Hardware-Info#master"`

-- Run `npm install` in the project directory
+- Run `npm i rn-hardware-info` in the project directory

 Mostly automatic installation(autolinking from RN 0.60 and later versions)